Muon $(g-2)$ in the B-LSSM

-There are new neutralinos in the B-LSSM with respect to the MSSM, then in order to estimate the contributions from new neutralinos in the B-LSSM, we take $g_{_{YB}}=-0.4,g_{_B}=0.2,\tan\beta'=1.2$ and plot $\Delta a_\mu^{NP}$ versus $M_{BB'}$ for $M_{BL}=0.5\;{\rm TeV}$ in Fig.~\ref{amu-mBB} (a), where the solid, dotted, dashed lines denote the numerical results for $\mu'=0.5,1.5,2.5\;{\rm TeV}$ respectively.
-Similarly, $\Delta a_\mu^{NP}$ versus $M_{BB'}$ for $\mu'=0.8\;{\rm TeV}$ in Fig.~\ref{amu-mBB} (b), where the solid, dotted, dashed lines denote the numerical results for $M_{BL}=0.5,1.5,2.5\;{\rm TeV}$ respectively.
-As shown in the picture, $\mu'$ or $M_{BL}$ affects the numerical results negligibly when $M_{BB'}=0$, which indicates the new gaugino mass terms $\mu'$ and $M_{BL}$ make contributions to the muon MDM mainly through the mixing with Bino.
-Compared with the MSSM, new neutralino in the B-LSSM can also affect the theoretical prediction on the muon MDM.
+With respect to the MSSM, there are new neutralinos in the B-LSSM, then in order to estimate the contributions from new neutralinos in the B-LSSM, we take $g_{_{YB}}=-0.4,g_{_B}=0.2,\tan\beta'=1.2$ and plot $\Delta a_\mu^{NP}$ versus $M_{BB'}$ for $M_{BL}=0.5\;{\rm TeV}$ in Fig.~\ref{amu-mBB} (a), where the solid, dotted, dashed lines denote the numerical results for $\mu'=0.5,1.5,2.5\;{\rm TeV}$ respectively.
+Similarly, $\Delta a_\mu^{NP}$ versus $M_{BB'}$ for $\mu'=0.8\;{\rm TeV}$ is plotted in Fig.~\ref{amu-mBB} (b), where the solid, dotted, dashed lines denote the numerical results for $M_{BL}=0.5,1.5,2.5\;{\rm TeV}$ respectively.
+As shown in Fig.~\ref{amu-mBB} (a), the effect of $M_{BB'}$ is affected by the value of $\mu'$ complicatedly, and the effect of $\mu'$ is highly suppressed when $|M_{BB'}|$ is large.
+Fig.~\ref{amu-mBB} (b) shows that $M_{BL}$ affects the numerical results negligibly.
+Compared with the MSSM, new neutralinos in the B-LSSM can also affect the theoretical prediction of the muon anomalous MDM.

-With the minimal flavor violation assumption, the contributions to the transition magnetic moment of Majorana neutrinos in the B-LSSM are dominated by the $W$-lepton loop shown in Fig.~\ref{nuinujr}.
-Hence, the slepton sector, chargino sector affect the numerical results negligibly, and the numerical results mainly depend on the lightest neutrino mass.
-Then $|\mu_{ij}^M|/\mu_B$ versus $m_{\nu-{\rm lightest}}$ are plotted in Fig.~\ref{nu-mnu}(a), (b) for NH and IH neutrino masses respectively, where the solid, dotted, dashed lines denotes the results of $|\mu_{12}^M|/\mu_B$, $|\mu_{13}^M|/\mu_B$, $|\mu_{23}^M|/\mu_B$ respectively.
-The studys on the effect of Majorana transition magnetic moments inside the core of supernova explosions~\cite{nu47,nu48} show that the moments may leave a potentially observable imprint on the energy spectra of neutrinos and antineutrinos from supernovae even if the moments as small as $10^{-24}\mu_B$.
-And it can be noted from the picture that $|\mu_{13}^M|$, $|\mu_{23}^M|$ can reach $10^{-23}\mu_B$ in the B-LSSM both for NH and IH neutrino masses, which indicates the transition magnetic moments of Majorana neutrinos predicted in the B-LSSM have opportunity to be observed.
+With the minimal flavor violation assumption, the contributions to the transition magnetic moments of Majorana neutrinos in the B-LSSM are dominated by the $W$-charged lepton loop shown in Fig.~\ref{nuinujr}.
+Hence the numerical results mainly depend on the lightest neutrino mass.
+Then $|\mu_{ij}^M|/\mu_B$ versus $m_{\nu-{\rm lightest}}$ are plotted in Fig.~\ref{nu-mnu} (a), (b) for NH and IH neutrino masses respectively, where the solid, dotted, dashed lines denote the results of $|\mu_{12}^M|/\mu_B$, $|\mu_{13}^M|/\mu_B$, $|\mu_{23}^M|/\mu_B$ respectively.
+The studies on the effect of Majorana transition magnetic moments inside the core of supernova explosions~\cite{nu47,nu48} show that the moments may leave a potentially observable imprint on the energy spectra of neutrinos and antineutrinos from supernovae even if the moments as small as $10^{-24}\mu_B$.
+And it can be noted from the picture that $|\mu_{13}^M|$, $|\mu_{23}^M|$ can reach $10^{-23}\mu_B$ in the B-LSSM both for NH and IH neutrino masses, which indicates that the transition magnetic moments of Majorana neutrinos predicted in the B-LSSM have great opportunity to be observed.